 Questions, comments or feedback?
 Contact us on firstname.lastname@example.org

 Media enquiries?
-Contact our Science and Conservation Press Officer Tom.Jennings@zsl.org
+Contact our Specialist Press Office: email@example.com

-Rikki is a PhD student with EDGE and Imperial College London, and works to incorporate the latest scientific advances into our prioritisation protocol.
-This includes updating our existing EDGE lists, creating new EDGE lists, expanding the scope of EDGE Zones, and working on the development of EDGE v2.0—which will change how we identify priority species.
-As part of Rikki’s PhD, he is also exploring the relationship between phylogenetic diversity, trait diversity, and extinction risk.
-Rikki is passionate about the conservation of reptiles, and supports our EDGE reptile Fellows with their EDGE Fellowships.
+Rikki is the EDGE Postdoctoral Research Scientist, and works to incorporate the latest scientific advances into our prioritisation protocol.
+This includes updating our existing EDGE lists, creating new EDGE lists, expanding the scope of EDGE Zones, and working on the development of a new approach to identifying priority EDGE species.
+Rikki’s research also explores the relationship between phylogenetic diversity, trait diversity, and extinction risk.
+He oversees our many Masters student projects and co-supervises EDGE PhD students from partner universities.
+Rikki is passionate about the conservation of reptiles, and also supports our EDGE Fellowship and scale-up projects.

 Dr. Davi Teles